Visual Learning Guide to Understanding Visual Learners

 Different learners receive and process information differently.
 It's important for teachers to be aware of different learning styles so that they design and deliver lessons that accommodate all learners.

-Many teacher preparation programs include learning styles in their curricula, ensuring that teachers are equipped to teach all learners.
+In many teacher preparation programs, you’ll find learning styles in the curricula.
+This ensures that teachers are equipped to teach all learners.

 Characteristics of Visual Learners

 Visual learners are good at understanding information through visual aids and imagery.
 A child who is a visual learner will have different facial expressions and emotions when learning.
-For instance, they may stare when angry.
+For instance, they may stare when frustrated or confused.

 A child who struggles with reading or has a short attention span may be a visual learner.
 This is because they are easily distracted by visual stimuli.